Look who were caught working hard in the Friends of the Library Book Sale Room.

 Because we have the use of another room to store such books, we are able to have Mini Book Sales, usually on a Saturday morning, where we offer the old books as well as the regular Sale Room books with the hopes of reducing the inventory.

-However, we also sponsor a Gala Book Sale every year or so when we have a surplus of donations and Library discards.
-This is usually a two day event and often supplemented by other sales, such as baked goods and plants.
+However, we also sponsor Spring Book Sale and Book, Bake, and Plant Sale in the Fall when we have a surplus of donations and Library discards.
 One year we even had a Rummage Sale.

 Over the past fifteen years, the Friends have made significant contributions to the Library: